lexgwc/cofounder-matcher-backend/PROPOSAL.md

 #### As an Admin

-* AAA, I would like to be able manage users
+* AAA, I would like to be able manage users and content

 ## ERD